 PC 118 Perjury

 Violating PC 118 is a felony offense.
-If convicted, you will face up to $10,000 in fines and four, three, or two years in county jail.
+If convicted, you will face up to $10,000 in fines and 2 to 4 years in county jail.

-You commit perjury when you intentionally give false info while under oath to tell the truth.
-This means if, for instance, you apply for welfare aid using a false name, social security number, or any other deliberately falsified info in your application, the DA may prosecute you under both PC 118 and WIC 10980.
+You commit perjury when you intentionally give false information while under oath to tell the truth.
+This means if, for instance, you apply for welfare aid using a false name, social security number, or any other deliberately falsified information in your application, the DA may prosecute you under both PC 118 and WIC 10980.

 PC 470 Forgery

-The DA may choose to press forgery charges.
+Then the DA may choose to press forgery charges.
 Forgery is a wobbler offense.
-A felony is punished by up to $10,000 in fines and three or two years or 16 months in jail.
+A felony can be punished by up to $10,000 in fines and 16 months to 3 years in jail.

 PC 487 Grand Theft

 PC 487 prohibits illegally taking an entity or someone else's property valued at more than $950.
 Property, in this case, includes personal property, labor, land, or money.
 By this, it means if you illegally acquire unemployment aid that totals over $950, the DA may prosecute you under both PC 487 and WIC 10980.
-In addition, grand theft is a wobbler, punished by up to $10,000 in fines and three or two years, or 16 months in jail.
+In addition, grand theft is a wobbler, punished up to $10,000 in fines and 16 months to 3 years in jail.

-At Darwish Law, we are ready to defend you when facing welfare fraud charges.
+At Darwish Law, we are ready to defend you when you are facing welfare fraud charges.
 We boast several years of experience and in-depth knowledge of the California welfare fraud law and know how to develop a solid defense for every specific case.
-If facing charges in Santa Ana, CA, and the surrounding areas, call us any time at 714-887-4810 for a cost-free consultation and to share the details of your case.
+If facing charges in Santa Ana or the surrounding areas, call us any time at 714-887-4810 for a cost-free consultation and to share the details of your case.